kyma-project/kyma/docs/eventing/03-02-event-subscription.md

   sink: http://test.test.svc.cluster.local
 ```

-The `sink` field refers to the Subscriber's service cluster local name.
+The `sink` field refers to the cluster local name of the subscriber's service.

 > **NOTE:** Both the subscriber and the subscription should exist in the same Namespace.